qiskit-community/qiskit-metal/README.md

 ### Without conda: Virtual environment setup (alternative setup)

-**Do this first:** It is recommended that you first install `Visual C++ 14.0`, it is required for a successful install of `gdspy`.
+**On Windows, do this first:** It is recommended that you first install `Visual C++ 14.0`, it is required for a successful install of `gdspy`.
 If you do not have `Visual C++ 14.0` installed you will be notified to install it when `gdspy` attempts to install.
-You can do this by downloading and installing [C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/)
+You can do this by downloading and installing [C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
+Be sure to select the latest versions of `MSVCv142 - VS 2019 C++ x64/x86 build tools` and `Windows 10 SDK` in the installer as suggested in [this wiki](https://wiki.python.org/moin/WindowsCompilers) referenced by the gdspy documentation.

 To use a Python virtual environment, execute these commands in the top-level of the repository: